mvc-labs/mvc-cli/README.md

 ### Prerequisite

 You should install Node at your system first.
-Open your terminal run command `node -v`, if it console log **v18.14**, (18.14 is your node version, it will change depends what version you have installed), this means you have node installed.
+Open your terminal run command `node -v`, if it console log **v18.14**, (18.14 is your node version, it will change depends on what version you have installed), this means you have node installed.

 If nothing shows, that means you haven't installed Node.
 For that, we recommand you use [nvm](https://github.com/nvm-sh/nvm) to finish this set up.